10 Ways World-schooling Has Ruined My Childhood

 6: I’ve had to learn more than most.

 Rather unavoidable, that.
 You can’t spend years immersed in other cultures without learning more than you could ever learn from within the walls of a classroom.
 My family are certainly not un-schoolers.
 We’ve taken our schoolbooks with us as we’ve wandered the world.
 But there’s no better way to learn geography, history, art, or music than by experiencing them first-hand.
-And those don’t even cover the other things traveling kids learn, like how to interact with someone who doesn’t speak a word of English, or how to deal with being outside of your comfort zone.
+And those don’t even cover the other things traveling kids learn, like how to interact with people whose language I didn’t speak or understand, or how to deal with being outside of your comfort zone.
 As a result of our travel (and a lot of work on my part and that of my mom, I might add), I actually finished my high school years early, and had to fill in the gap between high school and college with a bunch of extras.
 Kids, don’t travel!
 It’s too good for your brains!
 Too much of a good thing can’t be healthy, right?
 That’s what they keep telling me about cake, anyway.

 7: I travel more than I game.

 I can calculate time zone differences faster than I can kill a zombie in a video game, and can pack a backpack with all the essentials faster than my friends can beat a level on Portal 2.
 Is that good or bad?
 Depends on who you’re asking!

 8: I only have one pair of shoes.

 Girls, this is your queue to gasp and take traveling off of your bucket list.
 I only have the one pair of that much loved accessory, and they are less than glamorous.
 Think close toed heavy duty sandals, caked with the dirt of a dozen or more countries and at least a hundred adventures.
 Isn’t it awful?